 How many calories does one serving of Carrot Soup have?

-See carrot soup recipe.
-This mildly-flavoured zero oil Carrot Soup is an ideal start to a light dinner.
+This mildly-flavoured zero oil carrot and yellow moong dal soup is an ideal start to a light dinner.
 Carrots have a large amount of vitamin A, an excellent antioxidant that cleanses your body of free-radicals.

 Is Carrot Soup healthy?

 1. Carrots (gajjar) : Carrots have the nutrient Beta Carotene which is a form of Vitamin A, helps prevent deterioration of the eye as one gets older and prevents night blindness.
 Carrot is great for the eyes.They relieve constipation, lower blood pressure, have fibre and lower cholesterol.
 Read the 11 super benefiits of carrots and why to include in your daily diet.